This month sees the opposition of Regulus and the eta-Aquariid meteor shower.

 Type in Your Latitude and Longitude in decimal format eg -12.461 130.840 , to find your Lat Long go to this site.

 While most stars seem to shine with a constant brightness, there are some that undergo regular, dramatic change in brightness.
 The classic variables are Mira and Algol.
-Algol is currently not observable from Australia.
-Mira should be brightening in the lead up to its predicted maximum of 3.4 on 23 February.
-It should be just about visible to the unaided eye by mid February and well worth following over the coming weeks as it brightens.
+Mira and Algol are currently not visible from Australia.

 Return to Menu

 The southern evening sky at 10:00 pm AEST in Melbourne on May 1 (similar views will be seen from other cities at the equivalent local time eg 10:00 pm ACST Adelaide).

 All descriptions here are based on the view from Melbourne at 10.00 pm AEST (Australian Eastern Standard Time) on 1 May and assumes a fairly level horizon.
 Starset occurs progressively earlier each day, so these descriptions are valid for 9.00 pm on the 15th and 8.00pm on the 30th.
 Readers from other time zones should see roughly the same views at 10.00 pm local time.
 Corrections for cities other than Melbourne are given below.